learn-co-curriculum/cssi-6.4-gae-intro-to-templates/README.md

 Let's start with a simple page:

 **Code Along: Templating**
-+ Clone this repo onto your local machine or you can use the Boilerplate Code below.
++ Clone this repo into the development directory of your local machine, or you can use the Boilerplate Code below.

-+ Copy and save into helloworld.py
++ Copy and save this into helloworld.py

 ```python